Wine

 It was a happy day when I discovered that there really is a way to keep an opened bottle of red wine around for a week or so without it spoiling.
 Wine is, after all, is good for a woman’s brain, plus it tastes nice.
 Well, some of it tastes nice.

 Lately I’ve been drinking a 2001 Chateau de Lavagnac that a nearby wine shop is carrying, and discounts to a reasonable price if you’ve signed up for one of their customer cards.
 It’s a nice wine, friendly, very drinkable.
 When I stopped in tonight to pick up another bottle, though, I was temporarily waylaid by a salesman who was set up behind the shop’s tasting counter.
 He had a couple of Australian and California wines there.
 I tried a California Merlot.
 No sale.
 It tasted harsh to my palate.
-Chain resturant wine.
+Chain restaurant wine.

 Perhaps it needed to be electrocuted.